Rutakara/Terra-Test/Terraform-README.md

-# Creating Kubernetes cluster using Terraform, AWS EC2, Kubeadm and install
+# Creating Kubernetes cluster using Terraform, AWS EC2, Kubeadm
 Kubernetes and DevOps, in general, have a steep learning curve.
 However, one of the most effective ways to master Kubernetes is through hands-on experience.
-In this document, I will guide you through three essential aspects of the DevOps journey.
-We will create an Infrastructure as Code (IaC) tool to spin up instances in the cloud, install a managed Kubernetes cluster, and deploy a static webpage.
+In this work, I will guide you through three essential aspects of the DevOps journey.
+We will use an IaC  tool to create instances in the cloud, install the Kubernetes cluster, and deploy a static webpage.

-There are numerous choices available when it comes to Infrastructure as Code (IaC) tools.
-However, most of IaC tools are limited to a specific cloud provider.
-Terraform, on the other hand, is the most widely used tool and supports all three major cloud providers, namely AWS, GCP, and Azure [1] [2].
+Terraform is the most used IaC tool.
+Terraform and supports all three major cloud providers, namely AWS, GCP, and Azure [1] [2].
+For this guide, we create EC2 instances in AWS.
- For this guide, we will select AWS as our cloud infrastructure provider.
-We will cover GCP and Azure separately in the future.

-To bootstrap Kubernetes, we will use Kubeadm.
-It's important to note that Kubernetes removed Docker runtime support in release 1.22 [6] in late 2021 as Docker is not
+Kubernetes removed Docker runtime support in release 1.22 [6] in late 2021 as Docker is not CRI-compliant.
-CRI-compliant.
 Therefore, we will use CRI-O as our preferred CRI.
 Additionally, we will use Calico as our CNI.
 Calico offers superior network performance, flexibility and advanced network administration security capabilities [3].

-## Creating multi-configuration aws EC2 instances
-1. When creating EC2 instances of the same configuration you easily use "count" of "for each".
-But if you need to create a Kubernetes cluster, a set of master nodes and a set of worker nodes will have different CPU,memory requirements and also, different security group configurations.
-2. In this work, I demonstrate how to create sets of Kubernetes master and worker nodes.
+Requirements:

+1. 4 GB memory and 2 CPU for Kubernetes master node.
+2. 1 GB memory and 1 CPU for Kubernetes worker node.
-3. This approach can be used for multiple master nodes.
-But for simplicity, let's consider a simple cluster with 1 master, and 2 worker nodes.
+3. 3 aws EC2 instances.
+A master node and 2 worker nodes.
+4. Virtual firewalls to allow specific inbound traffic.
+For these, 2 aws security groups will be configured to manage inbound traffic for both master and worker nodes.
+The following are the ports needed:

-## Master node
+Master node:
 Kubernetes master node hosts control plane components.
 These are apiserver, controller manager, scheduler, etcd, kube-proxy and kubelet.
 In addition, I will use Calico as CNI.
 As a result, the following ports need to be opened:
 1. TCP 6443      → For Kubernetes API server
 2. TCP 2379–2380 → For etcd server client API